 - In 2014, the paper authors were able to form an agreement with Wolters Kluwer, the UpToDate parent company, to provide free subscriptions to medical students in Sub-Saharan Africa.
 Fifty-six percent of the 980 medical students and 29 percent of the faculty invited to enroll did so.
 About 88 percent of eligible final year students enrolled.

-- Researchers were also able to precisely track online usage of UpToDate; enrolled final year students viewed on average 1.24 cases per day and continued to use UpToDate after graduating.
+- Researchers precisely tracked online usage of UpToDate; enrolled final year students viewed on average 1.24 cases per day and continued to use UpToDate after graduating.

-- After UpToDate access was granted, average grades of exams of the Rwandan graduating medical students – in internal medicine, pediatrics, obstetrics and gynecology and surgery – rose from 68 to 75 and students reported decreased use of Wikipedia.
+- After UpToDate access was granted, the Rwandan graduating medical students exam grades– in internal medicine, pediatrics, obstetrics and gynecology and surgery – rose from 68 to 75, and students reported decreased use of Wikipedia.